 - Time-dependent actions that queue when a record matches the criteria, and execute according to time triggers.
 For example, Salesforce can automatically send an email reminder to the account team if a high-value opportunity is still open ten days before the close date.

 - This action helps to give an automated task to another user in the company.

-- This helps to get rid of paper-task process.
+- This helps to get rid of the paper-task process.

-Let us discuss in detail with a sample business scenario for Workflow Rule - Task understanding.
+Let us discuss in detail a sample business scenario for Workflow Rule - Task understanding.